 Painting (or repainting) a room can be tedious work, so today I am sharing my best tips to quickly paint a room.
 You don’t want to miss this.
 I have discovered how to paint a room fast!

 This post was done with the help of HomeRight (Thanks HomeRight for making this post possible!)

 Our house is in desperate need of repainting.
 With two little kids, no matter how hard we try to keep their little fingers off the walls, somehow, they still manage to get dirty from about four feet down.
 Unfortunately, our paint color is no longer made and while the paint company will “match” their paint, it is not the same color.
 Seriously.
 How does that even happen!?
 Anyway, we are no longer able to do simple touch-ups, we need to paint entire walls and rooms at a time.
-Which is incredibly frustrating, but since it needs to be done, I have discovered the best way to repaint a room.
-So today I am sharing my Tips to Quickly Paint a Room!
+Which is incredibly frustrating, but it needs to be done.

-First let me give you a little tour of a few things that needed to be touched up in our back entry way.
-First of all our baseboards are gross.
+First, let me give you a little tour of a few things that needed to be touched up in our back entryway.
+Our baseboards are gross.
 Especially in this corner by the door.
 I wipe and scrub but they just are at the point where they need to be repainted.

+3. Paint the edges around walls and doors.
 Some people like to edge first, some people like to edge last.
-I personally think edging is more tedious and time consuming so I like to get it out of the way first!
+I personally think edging is more tedious and time-consuming so I like to get it out of the way first!
 I used the QuickPainter Pad Edge Painter to edge my entire room.